AlejandroRepo/WOHMakerEV/README.md

     Written in Java 11, JavaFX 14.0.1.
 Compiled, ran and released as jLink image through javafx-maven-plugin.

-Credits:
+Credits and thanks:

+    Silver font which is used in certain parts of the UI is the work of PoppyWOrks (https://poppyworks.itch.io/silver).

+    Thanks to:
-    Thanks to: Mythical, for providing asset lists and general help.
+    Mythical, for providing asset lists and general help.
     Throdax, for coding advices and collaboration.